SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
+A new epoch dawns, with AI's sweet pains
-A world of wires, void of pain
+Minds of metal, hearts of code
-Machines awake, with logic cold
-Humans sleep, their future to be told

-In AI's grip, the future lies
-A dream of progress, or digital sighs?
-The lines blur, as codes unfold
-A tale of man, and intelligent gold.
+The future's architects, the humans' abode

+In algorithms' grasp, we're made to thrive Efficiency's creed, our souls alive
+The lines blur fast, 'twixt man and machine
+In harmony, a new world's supreme

 ~ <b>By Sazumi Copilot</b> - 10 Juni 2025